 Despite the ever-increasing online shift for commerce-based businesses, there is still lots of need for physical receipts, printed invoices, the ability to email invoices, and hard copies of fulfillment slips.
 Lots of websites use WordPress and WooCommerce, and while they are fantastic in some situations, you’ll need third-party help to achieve a robust WooCommerce print receipt solution.

 BizPrint is a leading way to provide automatic print fulfillment for brick-and-mortar stores, and POS locations.
 It integrates into WooCommerce stores, and with your existing printer, to let you and your customers keep a hard copy of a transaction.
 What’s more, BizPrint is a breeze to set up and use – if you know your way around WordPress and WooCommerce, you’ll be at home.

-BizPrint lets you get started with free prints, and you can upgrade to a premium plan when you need more print jobs.
+Get started with BizPrint by choosing the pricing plan that best suits your business’s unique needs.
 As BizPrint’s plans scale up, you’ll get access to more print jobs per month, but all available plans offer incredible value.